daormar/debasher/doc/design_doc_resident.md

 # `Supervisor` class

-(Reuses `FBPProcess`'s thread-per-port pattern via a shared base, see "Base class `FBPProcess`", but does not take part in the barrier as a business node.)
+(Derives, like `FBPProcess`, from `_PortWorker`, which gives it the same thread-per-port plumbing (see "`FBPProcess` class"), but does not take part in the barrier as a business node.)

 ## Port declaration and node identity